Dynamical Decoherence and Memory Effects in Green Fluorescent Proteins by Dielectric Relaxation: Main

 Such a dielectric generates spectral densities of the form

 with the explicit parametrization of these variables given in Appendix.~A. Due to the even nature of the integrand, we extend the integral between $[-\infty,\infty]$ such that

-Considering now the contour integral in the upper half plane and using the residue theorem, we need only calculate the poles associated with the spectral density factor and the $\coth$ term.
+Considering now the contour integral in the upper half plane, we need only calculate the poles associated with the spectral density factor and the $\coth$ term.
 For the temperature-dependant $\coth$ term, the poles are simply at the Matsubara frequencies, $\omega_k = \pm 2\pi i k T$ .
 Similarly, the poles in the spectral density occur at